EzeOnoky/Project-Base-Learning-11/README.md

 Above explained...

----  *You satrt all YMAL file with ---*

 name: update web, nfs and db servers  *description of what you want to do*

 hosts: webservers, nfs-server, db01   *servers are grouped based on their server types - tis is RHEL group*